 Victims of Titanic shipwreck never forgotten in their hometown in Greece

-However, the lifeboat he was on was never found.
-The tragedy of his death was compounded by the fact that he had changed his ticket, along with Katavelos, just so the four could travel together on the Titanic.
+However, the lifeboat Lymberopoulos was on was never found.
+The tragedy of his death was compounded by the fact that he had changed his ticket, along with Katavelos, so the four could travel together on the Titanic.

 A small memorial erected outside the local church in their village in Messinia serves as the only memorial their families will ever have of the men.

 It is also a small piece of the history of the Titanic disaster and an eternal reminder of the unforgiving sea.

 Unknown victims lie buried with honors in Halifax, Nova Scotia